-The K-Prema Internal Sealing System is designed for the rehabilitation and repair of pipelines that have a diameter ranging from 500 to 4000mm.
+The K-Prema Internal Pipe Seal System is designed for the rehabilitation and repair of localised damage within man-entry pipelines.

 Manufactured to suit a range of sewage water, oil and air applications, the K-Prema range can be utilised on an array of pipe materials including concrete, steel, cast iron, PE, glassfibre and other materials.
 K-Prema is manufactured from a WRAS-approved material and will withstand an internal pressure of 20 bar.

 The K-Prema system also includes a range of liner end seals.
 For more information, click here.

 - Simple and fast assembly – effective and uncomplicated mechanical mounting technique

 - Only one entrance to the pipeline required